Esports as a Student Engagement Strategy

 Empowering students through project-based learning allows them to take ownership of their education.
 By giving them the opportunity to explore topics of interest, collaborate with peers, and present their findings, you foster a sense of autonomy and cultivate the skills needed for real-world success.

 Students want their work to be meaningful.
-It has been found that students want their efforts to go on something relevant, meaningful, and authentic; in other words, they want it to be worthy of their time and attention.
+They want their efforts to go on something relevant, meaningful, and authentic; in other words, they want it to be worthy of their time and attention.

 Help students see the relevance of what they are learning by connecting classroom content to real-life situations.
 Show them how concepts apply in the world beyond the classroom, sparking their curiosity and demonstrating the practicality of their education.
 Creating these connections can greatly enhance student engagement through guest speakers, field trips, or real-world examples.